HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 [WebGPU](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API) is the modern successor to [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), designed to expose the capabilities of modern GPUs to the web.
 Unlike WebGL, which was strictly for graphics, WebGPU provides support for "compute shaders", allowing for general-purpose computing on graphics cards.
 This allows developers to perform massive parallel calculations, as required by AI models, directly on the user's graphics card.

 <!-- markdownlint-disable-next-line MD051 -->
 WebGPU has become the standard foundation for running AI workloads in the browser.
 With the release of Firefox 141 in November 2025, [WebGPU became available in all relevant browser engines](https://web.dev/blog/webgpu-supported-major-browsers) (Chromium, Gecko, and WebKit).

-In 2025, WebGPU experienced exponential growth in page loads, increasing by 147% (see [Figure 2](#fig-2)).
+In 2025, WebGPU experienced exponential growth in activations per page load, increasing by 147% (see [Figure 7.2](#fig-2)).
 The July 2025 crawl of HTTP Archive data suggested that the API is used on 55,825 desktop sites and 68,043 mobile sites, a significant increase from 4,479 desktop and 4,742 mobile pages from the July 2024 crawl.

 {{ figure_markup(
   image="genai-webgpu-usage.png",